liuqx315/Multiscale-pattern/doc/guide/source/mathematics/IVP_solution.rst

-The stopping test for the nonlinear solver is related to the subsequent local error test, with the goal of keeping the nonlinear iteration errors from interfering with local error control.
-As described below, the final computed value of each stage solution :math:`z_i^{(m)}` will have to satisfy a local error test :math:`\|z_i^{(m)} - z_i^{(0)}\| \le \epsilon`.
+The stopping test for all of ARKode's nonlinear solvers is related to the subsequent local error test, with the goal of keeping the nonlinear iteration errors from interfering with local error control.
+As described below, the final computed value of each stage solution :math:`z_i^{(m)}` must satisfy a local error test :math:`\|z_i^{(m)} - z_i^{(0)}\| \le \epsilon`.
 Letting :math:`z_i` denote the true solution to the nonlinear problem :eq:`Residual`, we want to ensure that the iteration error